floss1138/dxMagic/README.md

 ## USING dx_totxt (coming soon)
 dx_totxt takes the xlsx file created with dx_extract and converts it to attout.txt format.
 This in turn can be inserted with dx_insert or imported with AutoKADs ATTIN command.
 dx_xlsx_WATCH is for the .xlsx files produced by dx_extract.
 File must have an .xlsx extension.
-dx_attin is where the converted file will be written.
+dx_attin is the destination for the converted file.  attin/attout files should always have .txt extensions and Windows format new lines.
 The .xlsx file produced by dx_extract has the first 2 rows and the first column as margin space.
 These must remain but must can be used for comments (these cells are not parsed).

 ### Installing dxMagic